CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 ### Core Innovation

-CryptoGift Wallets DAO is the first Web3 education platform that directly converts learning effort into governance power, creating a virtuous cycle of education, participation, and protocol improvement.
+CryptoGift Wallets DAO is a Web3 education platform that directly converts learning effort into governance power, creating a cycle of education, participation, and protocol improvement.
 The DAO governs the development of CryptoGift Wallets, ensuring sustainable growth aligned with community interests.

 ---